Tarun-karrthick-rs/face-detection-attendance-system/README.md

 - **names.pkl**: Stores the corresponding names of the faces.
 - **haarcascade_frontalface_default.xml**: Pre-trained XML file for detecting faces using OpenCV.
 - **Attendance_<date>.csv**: File where the attendance records (Name and Timestamp) are stored for each session.
+- **delete_data.py**: Script to delete stored face data (`face_data.pkl` and `names.pkl`).

 ## How It Works
-1. **Face Data Collection**: Run the `collect_faces.py` script to capture a specified number of face samples from the webcam, resize them, and store the data in `data/face_data.pkl`.
+1. **Face Data Collection**: Run the `dataset.py` script to capture a specified number of face samples from the webcam, resize them, and store the data in `data/face_data.pkl`.
 Corresponding names are saved in `data/names.pkl`.
-2. **Face Recognition and Attendance**: Run the `attendance.py` script, which loads the stored face data and applies the KNN algorithm to detect and recognize faces in real-time using the webcam.
+2. **Face Recognition and Attendance**: Run the `attend.py` script, which loads the stored face data and applies the KNN algorithm to detect and recognize faces in real-time using the webcam.
 When a face is recognized, the system logs the student's name and the timestamp in a CSV file for attendance.
+3. **Database Deletion**: Run `delete_data.py` to delete the stored face data (`face_data.pkl` and `names.pkl`) if a reset is required.
-3. **CSV Output**: Attendance records are saved in a CSV file with the format `Attendance_<current_date>.csv`.
+4. **CSV Output**: Attendance records are saved in a CSV file with the format `Attendance_<current_date>.csv`.
 Each row contains the student's name and the time they were recognized.

 ## Requirements
 - Python 3.x